Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/ioredis.md

 ```

 ##### Supported Token Credentials for Azure AD Authentication
-**Note:** The samples in this doc use the Azure Identity library's `DefaultAzureCredential` to fetch Azure AD Access Token.
-The samples also use Service Principal name as the username.
-The other supported `TokenCredential` implementations that can be used from [Azure Identity for Javascript](https://docs.microsoft.com/javascript/api/overview/azure/identity-readme?view=azure-node-latest) are as follows:
+**Note:** The samples in this doc use the Azure Identity library's `DefaultAzureCredential` to fetch an Azure AD access token.
+The samples also use the Service Principal name as the username.
+The other supported `TokenCredential` implementations that can be used from the [Azure Identity for JavaScript](https://docs.microsoft.com/javascript/api/overview/azure/identity-readme?view=azure-node-latest) library are as follows:

 * [Client Certificate Credential](https://docs.microsoft.com/javascript/api/@azure/identity/clientcertificatecredential?view=azure-node-latest)
 * [Client Secret Credential](https://docs.microsoft.com/javascript/api/@azure/identity/clientsecretcredential?view=azure-node-latest)